-The Site-Based Expenditure Reporting process and guidance remain largely unchanged for FY 2023.
-As a reminder, this reporting is federally required but is not used for accountability purposes; rather, the data can be used at the local level to inform decision-making.
-Clearer financial data, coupled with a strong understanding of other data, such as student need and student demographics, will allow leaders to make more data-driven decisions.
-ISBE also launched the Equity Journey Continuum (EJC) in 2022.
+Analyzing school finance data can be a powerful catalyst for local dialogue about resource allocation patterns.
+LEAs and local communities can review school-level expenditures to assess resource equity and examine the connections between student outcomes and financial investments.
+Both SBER and SLFS are federally required, but they are not used for accountability purposes; rather, this data can be examined at the local level to inform decision-making.
+Clearer financial information that is coupled with a strong understanding of other data, such as student need and student demographics, will allow leaders to make more data-driven decisions.

+SBER data will continue to appear on the annual Report Card as required by ESSA, and ISBE intends to publish raw SLFS data separately.
+As the data quality and accuracy improves, ISBE will consider other ways to make this information available to education leaders and stakeholders.
+ISBE also will continue to include SBER data within the Equity Journey Continuum (EJC) calculations.
 The EJC was developed to assist districts in identifying areas where they can close gaps in access to opportunities, supports, and resources, so students can meet high expectations.
 Districts may use the EJC to inform system-level improvements and change.
 Site-based expenditures are included within the Learning Conditions goal area of the continuum.
 ISBE does not produce the site-based expenditure metric in the EJC for certain districts where spending comparisons cannot be made, such as those with single sites or with fewer than 1,000 students.
 Districts can learn more about the Equity Journey Continuum by visiting the ISBE Equity Information and Resources webpage.